Harry Verelst (cricketer)

 Harry William Verelst (2 July 1846 – 5 April 1918) was an English amateur first-class cricketer, who played three games for Yorkshire County Cricket Club in 1868 and 1869.
 He also appeared in first-class games for the Marylebone Cricket Club (MCC) (1868), Gentlemen of the North (1867), North of the Thames (1868), Gentlemen of England (1870) and I Zingari (1878).

-He was the eldest son Charles Verelst and his wife Anne Jane Willacy, born in Claughton, Birkenhead, Cheshire, England, Verelst was a right-handed batsman, who scored 215 runs at 15.35, with a best of 78 for Gentlemen of the North against Gentlemen of the South.
+Verelst was a right-handed batsman, who scored 215 runs at 15.35, with a best of 78 for Gentlemen of the North against Gentlemen of the South.
 He scored three fifties and took two catches.

+Born in Claughton, Birkenhead, Cheshire, England, he was the eldest son of Charles Verelst and his wife Anne Jane Willacy.
+He was a captain and honorary major in the Yorkshire Dragoons Yeomanry until he resigned his commission in April 1891.
+He was a justice of the peace for Derbyshire and JP and deputy lieutenant for the West Riding of Yorkshire.

-Verelst died in April 1918 at Aston Hall, Yorkshire.
+Verelst died in April 1918 at his estate of Aston Hall, Yorkshire.
+His eldest son, Harry Wilson Verelst, was killed aged 26 at the Capture of Lesbœufs in 1916.
+Verelst's only surviving son, Rodney Wilson Verelst, inherited the estate and it was broken up and sold in 1928.